BestTimesToVisit.com Logo

 culture

-Embrace the 'Fa'a Samoa' (the Samoan Way) by dressing modestly when not at the beach or resort, especially when visiting villages or churches.
-This means covering your shoulders and knees – think sarongs or light dresses for women and t-shirts and shorts for men.
-It's a sign of respect and will be greatly appreciated by locals.
+Embrace the 'Fa'a Samoa' (the Samoan Way) by dressing modestly when away from the beach or resort, especially when visiting villages or churches.
+This means covering your shoulders and knees – think sarongs (lavalava) for both men and women, which are readily available and a great souvenir.
+Showing respect for local customs will open doors and hearts.

 money